Close

 Psychotherapy

-A collaborative alliance between therapist and client has been established as the single best predictor of treatment outcome, especially in emerging adults.
+A collaborative therapeutic alliance is consistently a robust predictor of treatment outcome, regardless of the specific subtype of psychotherapy provided (Flückiger et al., 2018).
+This is especially true during emerging adulthood when social-emotional development is evolving and consolidating.
 Therapeutic attachment experiences are transformed into internal regulatory abilities to create an adult socio-emotional framework better able to cope with the demands of life.
 Seen through the lens of developmental neurobiology, the therapeutic alliance must be attuned to issues related to safety and self-regulation, mirroring, validation, and visualization (Schore et al., 2008).
 Schore describes matching the clinician’s right-brain attention to the patient’s affective-arousal state, because immersion in the latter inhibits dissociation.
-This “limbic dialogue” utilizes self-disclosure and emphasizes the power of the present moment, within and outside of the therapeutic relationship.
+This “limbic dialogue” utilizes the therapist’s own real-time affective experience in relation to the patient, and emphasizes the power of the present moment, within and outside of the therapeutic relationship.
 Therapy specifically targets the maturing brain systems and processes believed to mediate protective factors, such as emotional regulation and motivational systems essential to recovery from trauma, abuse and neglect thereby enhancing identity integration and coherence with resultant negative risk correlation (Schwartz, 2010).

-Many of the cognitive and behavioral changes taking place during emerging adulthood can be understood from the perspective of increased executive functioning, a term encompassing a broad array of abilities that include attention, response inhibition, regulation of emotion, organization and long-range planning (Giedd, 2008).
+Many of the cognitive and behavioral changes taking place during emerging adulthood can be understood from the perspective of increased executive functioning, a term encompassing a broad array of abilities that include attention, response inhibition, regulation of emotions and behavior, organization and long-range planning (Giedd, 2015).
 The use of fMRI imaging has helped link poor executive functioning with relapse, underscoring the importance in addressing executive functioning deficits (Paulus, 2005).
-Support for executive functioning is essential, not auxiliary, including within in-depth psychotherapy which opens the brain’s neurobiology through attunement and provides optimal conditions for new cognitive learning.
-A useful strategy which addresses functional impairment and improves skills is Brief Action Planning (BAP).
-With BAP, the patient identifies an interest and the next step toward goal attainment to improve confidence and commitment.
-Action analysis is used in problem solving and strategic planning with an eye towards risk-reward recognition and consequences, resistance to negative peer influence and identification with the sober community.
-Motivational interviewing is also useful to assess and foster readiness for change, autonomy, and self-efficacy.
+Support for executive functioning is essential, not auxiliary, including within in-depth psychotherapy which opens the brain’s neurobiology through attunement and mirroring, and provides optimal conditions for new cognitive learning.
+Cognitive-Behavioral Therapy, Occupational Therapy and Motivational Interviewing are all well-established approaches for building new life skills and changing maladaptive and self-defeating behavior patterns.
+Integrating these multidimensional approaches with the more in-depth psychotherapeutic models harnesses the full developmental neurobiological potentials of emerging adulthood.

 For so many emerging adult substance abusers, especially those with trauma histories, the body is holding the unarticulated tensions of their emotional life.
 There is an urgency to relieve intolerable physical distress which is the engine of the “quick fix” of substance use.
-Approaches used to involve the body, connecting emotional pathways integrating the body-self include: techniques of distress tolerance through the use of dialectical behavioral therapy, exercise and yoga; meditation and mindfulness practices; heartmath and neurofeedback; practicing gratitude, compassion and forgiveness; and harm reduction through abstinence.
+Mind-body interventions facilitate the integration of the body-self and working through of dissociated, disavowed aspects in those with trauma histories and/or medical or somatic troubles.
+For example, the use of yoga, dance and movement, therapeutic massage, drama therapy, art therapies, music therapy, film-making, nature therapies and others can be powerful approaches for emerging adults with substance abuse disorders.

 Emerging adults present additional resistances to recovery based upon their developmental position.
 The emerging adult brain is reorganizing as it responds to exploration, novel experiences, and stimulation.
 Treatment and real life must compete with the experiences provided by substances in these domains.
 The maturational imperative for autonomy, self-empowerment and the associated illusion of invulnerability must be counterbalanced with an approach that defines self-directed strength as knowing one’s limits and acknowledging risks, exposing vulnerability and the need for others, and accepting the legitimate expectations of authority.